Owez/yark/CONTRIBUTING.md

 - Python 3.11 ([Tutorial](https://www.python.org/downloads/); `apt install python3.11`)
 - Poetry ([Tutorial](https://python-poetry.org/docs/#installation); `pip3.11 install poetry`)

 If you install what you don't have quickly, it should take about 5-10 mins.
 You now have everything you need to develop except for some setup for the API; please read it's guide.
-Once that's done, here is the list of the ways you can use to develop the sub-projects of Yark:
+Once that's done, you can start the programs you want to develop for:

-1. To develop the GUI and API, or just the GUI: `make dev`[^extra]
+- To develop the API, run: `cd yark-api && make dev`
-2. To develop just the API: `cd yark-api && make dev`
+- To develop the GUI, run the API and then `cd yark-pages && make dev`
-3. To develop the core library, you just need an IDE
+- To develop the library you don't have to run anything!

 Basically the top-level directory has a Makefile in it, and each specific project also has it's own specific Makefile.
 These files install all dependencies for you and run a nice development server if `dev` is available for you to use.